deprecated-packages/symplify/packages/parameter-name-guard/README.md

 ### Prevent Parameter Typos

 Was it `ignoreFiles`?
 Or `ignored_files`?
 Or `ignore_file`?
-Are you lazy to ready every `README.md` to find out the corrent name?
+Are you lazy to read every `README.md` to find out the correct name?
-Make developer's live happy by helping them.
+Make developers' live happy by helping them.

 ```yaml
 # app/config/services.yaml